 Pour juice mix over fruit.

 Refrigerate several hours.
 Garnish with mint sprig before serving.

-Brunch Menu Idea Note: If you don't like a strong mint flavor, I suggest leaving out the mint, or cutting it down slightly.
+Note: If you don’t like a strong mint flavor, I suggest leaving out the mint, or cutting it down slightly.